 If we're the kind who will drive across our city to take advantage of a better deal or price, then surely an extra couple of clicks before you buy online is not such a hardship.
 If you set up your bookmarks right and get a little habitual pattern going it need only take a minute or less of time.
 No fuel or bus/subway tickets.
 No standing in line - and - you get cash back - eventually!

 So far I've only tried two of them.
-I think I'm more partial to MainStreetSHARES.com.
-(Which started out as BigCrumbs.com).
-I use it most.
-I have tried out Ebates.com.
+I have tried out Rakuten.ca.
 However, you are really not stuck choosing just one or the other.
 You can choose both, and even some of the others as you discover them.
 It's only a question of how many do you want to get involved in.
 Some have a community that meets in the forums, where you can ask questions and/or give advice to others.
-The one at BigCrumbs looks very active and appealing, but I've stayed out of those to date, because I don't have time to add more social life to my already full life.
+One looked very active and appealing, but I've stayed out of it.
+(Later it shut down).
+I don't have time to add more social life to my already full life.
 Of course, that's optional.

-For best advantage then, when I want to order my health supplements, I go to see which one offers the best rebate on my purchases at Puritian's Pride which is my favourite store for such things.
-I discover that Ebates gave a 5% rebate on my purchases there, but BigCrumbs gave me an 8% rebate.
-Now my next decision is obvious; I clicked on the store link in BigCrumb once I'm logged in to my account, and whoosh! - I land on the Puritan's Pride site and find my items, and check out in the shopping cart.
-Within two weeks to four weeks BigCrumbs sent me an email to say they've deposited my rebate into my PayPal account.
+For best advantage then, when I wanted to order my health supplements, I would go to see which one offers the best rebate on my purchases at Puritian's Pride which was my favourite store for such things.
+I discovered that one rebate site gave a 5% rebate on my purchases there, but another gave me an 8% rebate.
+Now my next decision was obvious; I clicked on the store link in the one with a higher rebate once I was logged in to my account, and whoosh! - I land on the Puritan's Pride site and found my items, and check out in the shopping cart.
+Within two weeks to four weeks the rebate portal sent me an email to say they've deposited my rebate into my PayPal account.

 I break into a big grin.
 Oh.
 Right!
 That's some of my money coming back to me!